Nchovati/Postgram/README.md

 # Postgram
+-->Features
   User can add, edit, delete the post.
-Also, they can react on their own post as well as on others.
+  User can react on their own post as well as on others.
+  Show the time when the post is saved

+-->To run the program:
+    npm install
+    npm start